chryket/moak/docs/about/governance.md

-** Michael Oak Waldorf School seeks to awaken the whole child towards creative responsibility, developing confident, balanced individuals empowered to work with the challenges of today and tomorrow.**

-Our campus in the heart of Kenilworth, Cape Town was established in 1962 With around 430 pupils at Nursery, Primary and High school, it is one of 16 Waldorf -  in South Africa and more than 1000 worldwide.

-Beginning in the [Nursery](schools/nursery), in a welcoming and beautiful environment, the children’s days are filled with artistic and practical work, imaginative play, fairy tales, music, circle games and healthy outdoor play.

-Although there is no formal intellectual work at this stage, the children acquire numerous skills that provide a firm foundation for on-going development.

-The [Primary School](schools/primary) and [High School](schools/highschool) draw on an internationally successful [Waldorf](/schools/waldorfed) curriculum designed to meet the child’s emotional, spiritual and intellectual needs at each age.

- Based on a profound understanding of human nature, the curriculum covers all the required subjects and is adapted to our African context.

- The “main lesson” system allows each subject to be explored in depth over several weeks, including practical activities such as Grade 3 growing their own vegetable garden and Grade 10 doing survey work as an introduction to trigonometry.

- The [High School](#High-School) provides challenges and exposure to business, civic and social responsibilities, many imaginative and creative tasks and unique opportunities for personal growth and the pursuit of academic excellence, acquiring all the skills required for tertiary education.

- *We honour the different spiritual backgrounds of our students, while also nurturing interconnectedness and community.*

- Art, drama, music, craft and movement are all valued aspects of the school.
-Our sport includes: basketball, TAG, table tennis, volleyball, dance and tennis.

-## History

-The school occupies a hectare of rambling grounds in quiet surroundings, close to Kenilworth station in Cape Town.

-The school is founded on the principles of Steiner education, which at its core focuses teaching around the needs of the growing child rather than the needs of a dictated curriculum.

-Michael Oak was started in 1962 in a house off Rosmead Avenue.

-The Old House was bought by parents on an auction and provided the first classrooms for the 15 pupils.

-School assemblies were held in the present reception foyer.
-Bricks were laid by parents and the first classrooms completed with their hard work.

- More classrooms were followed by a school hall, then a neighbour's house was bought for the kindergarten.

- **The rest has been a story of continuing growth and development, where parents, staff and pupils form a vibrant and strong school community, a school where teachers really love to teach.**

 ## Governance

 Michael Oak Waldorf School is based on a foundation of strong parent involvement and teachers who are passionate about educating children.